 Course Requirements Checklist

-For this part of the final project, the student will complete a bibliography and sentence outline for the export marketing plan to be created for Final Project: Part 2.
+The student will complete a bibliography and sentence outline for the export marketing plan to be developed for the Final Project: Part 2.
 The bibliography must include at least 10 scholarly sources, properly cited in current APA format.

-The student will create an export marketing plan for a product of his/her choosing that he/she wants to export to a carefully researched and selected foreign market.
+The student will develop an export marketing plan for a product to be exported to a carefully researched and selected foreign market.
 The export marketing plan must incorporate export management concepts and strategies studied in the course, and must be at least 15 pages, include a minimum of 10 scholarly sources, and adhere to current APA format.

-Each quiz will cover the Reading & Study material; will be open-book/open-notes; contain 25 matching, multiple-choice, short-answer, and true/false questions; and have a 1-hour time limit.
+The student will complete three (3) Quizzes in this course.
+Each quiz will cover the Learn material; will be open-book/open-notes; contain 25 matching, multiple-choice, and true/false questions; and have a 1-hour time limit.